 Gregory T. Smith counsels Illinois municipalities, libraries, school districts, special districts and corporate clients.
 He represents clients in transactional and litigation matters.
 Mr. Smith’s transactional focus is on economic development.
-He counsels municipalities on the use of tax increment financing, special service areas, zoning, and other incentives to increase economic activity and tax revenues.
+He counsels municipalities on the use of tax increment financing, special service areas, zoning and other incentives to increase economic activity and tax revenues.
 He serves as special economic development counsel to several municipalities in this regard.
-Mr. Smith also provides counsel on the day-to-day operations of municipal, library and school government, including sunshine laws, contracts, real estate conveyances, ordinance drafting, land use and planning, and so on.
-He currently serves as the village attorney, assistant village attorney and village prosecutor for several suburbs in the Chicago area.
-He also serves as counsel to a number of public library districts and local libraries.
+Mr. Smith also provides counsel on the day-to-day operations of municipal, library and school government, including sunshine laws, contracts, real estate conveyances, ordinance drafting, land use and planning and so on.

-Mr. Smith has litigated a range of claims on behalf of his clients including under the Fair Housing Act, defamation, First Amendment, Second Amendment, civil rights, ordinance violations, breach of contract, property damage and injury, and forcible entry and detainer.
+Mr. Smith has litigated a range of claims on behalf of his clients including under the Fair Housing Act, the First Amendment, the Second Amendment, and involving defamation, civil rights, ordinance violations, breach of contract, property damage and injury, and forcible entry and detainer.

 Mr. Smith received a Juris Doctor Degree from Chicago-Kent College of Law.
 While at Chicago-Kent, he was on the Dean's List and an associate editor of the Chicago-Kent Journal of Intellectual Property.
 Prior to law school, he graduated from DePaul University with honor with a Bachelor of Science degree.
 Mr. Smith is admitted to practice before the State of Illinois bar, the United States District Court for the Northern District of Illinois general bar, and the Seventh Circuit Court of Appeals bar.